 Organizing Scholarship CV in Right Order: After finalizing your list, it’s time to organize it in a manner that will seem objective, professional and leaves a good impression of you.
 You should list your achievements in descending order, which means you should feature your current achievements foremost and then others.

-Information on Resume: Mention all the required information such as your name, phone number, address, email, date of birth, nationality, education qualifications, marks or percentage scored, school activities, languages known, computer skills, extracurricular activities, hobbies (only those that matters) or job experience or internship etc. You could also mention the objective and how the attainment of a support will help you achieve your goal.
+Information on Resume: Mention all the required information such as your name, phone number, address, email, date of birth, nationality, education qualifications, marks or percentage scored, school activities, languages known, computer skills, extracurricular activities, hobbies (only those that matters) or job experience or internship etc. You could also mention the objective and how the attainment of a scholarship will help you achieve your goal.
 If you are thinking about simply stating you are applying for so and so scholarship then better not mention it.
 Don’t provide personal information such as marital status, religious affiliation, political views, gender or sexual orientation etc.

 Be Truthful, Honest and Specific: Temptation to write a CV, embellished with achievements that will instantly stand out is usually great.
 However, just to make your CV stand out you should never add information that you can’t back with facts or actions.
 Be honest and truthful while mentioning your skills; don’t write down those skills which you don’t process.

 Also, refrain from blowing your own trumpet.
-Yes, you want the program committee to consider you but over embellishing facts, going on and on about your minor irrelevant achievements and not presenting an objective view of your achievements will not help you win that scholarship.
+Yes, you want the scholarship committee to consider you but over embellishing facts, going on and on about your minor irrelevant achievements and not presenting an objective view of your achievements will not help you win that scholarship.

 Checking for Mistakes: Before sending your scholarship CV to its destination, make sure you have included all the relevant information and have edited it to make it error-free.
 Small grammatical or spelling mistakes will reflect poorly on you.